Netcracker/KubeMarine/documentation/Maintenance.md

 Use `migrate_kubemarine --force-apply <patches>` or `migrate_kubemarine --force-skip <patches>` correspondingly, where, `<patches>` are the patch identifiers separated by comma.

+### Kubemarine Migration Procedure Parameters

+The procedure accepts optional positional argument with the path to the procedure inventory file.
+You can find description and examples of the accepted parameters in the next sections.

+The JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/migrate_kubemarine.json?raw=1).
+For more information, see [Validation by JSON Schemas](Installation.md#validation-by-json-schemas).

 ### Software Upgrade Patches

 The new Kubemarine version may have new recommended versions of different types of software in comparison to the old version.